 All students who wish to be considered candidates for graduation must file an application for graduation with the registrar by the date indicated on the academic calendar.
-Applications may be completed online-go to my.NYIT and select NYITConnect.
+Applications may be completed online at my.nyit.edu.
 Students are required to complete all program requirements to be eligible for graduation.
 See the graduation section of this catalog for guidelines used to evaluate students for graduation.
 Please note that some programs have specific requirements, which supersede these guidelines.